$(g-2)_{e,\,\mu}$ and strongly interacting dark matter with collider implications: Extended Model

 In our work, we have considered that $\phi_4$ is the lightest state and is a suitable for dark matter candidate.
 Similar to the $\phi^\prime_2-\Phi^\prime_4$ mixing, there is another mass mixing between the CP even neutral components $(\phi^\prime_1,\,\,\phi^\prime_3)$ of the Higgs doublet $\Phi^\prime_1$ and the $L_{\mu}-L_{\tau}$ breaking scalar $\Phi^\prime_3$ respectively.
 This mixing is due to the presence of a quartic interaction term with coefficient $\lambda_{13}$.
 Therefore, after spontaneous symmetry breaking this quartic interaction generates off-diagonal terms in the $2\times2$ mass matrix which is given by

 This symmetric mass matrix can be diagonalised in a similar manner as above and as a result, we get two physical states $h_1$ and $h_3$ with a mixing angle $\theta$ which can be expressed as,

 In this work we have considered $h_1$ as the SM like Higgs boson which was discovered by the ATLAS \cite{ATLAS:2012yve} and the CMS \cite{CMS:2012qbp} collaborations in 2012 and having mass $M_{h_1}=125.5$ GeV.
 We would like to mention in passing that the CP odd neutral components of $\Phi^\prime_1$ and $\Phi^\prime_3$ turn into the Goldstone bosons after both $Z$ and $\zmt$ become massive.
 Therefore, in the scalar sector of the extended model, apart from the SM like Higgs boson $h_1$, we have one CP even scalar ($h_2$), one charged scalar (part of the doublet $\Phi^\prime_2$) and two complex scalars ($\phi_2$, $\phi_4$).
-The latter take part in one loop diagram contributing to $(g-2)_e$ while $\phi_4$ plays the role of dark matter with enhanced detection possibilities directly due to $\phi_2$.
+The latter take part in one loop diagram contributing to $(g-2)_e$ while $\phi_4$ plays the role of dark matter with enhanced detection possibilities directly due to $\phi_2$. {As mentioned in the previous section, besides the contribution coming from $\zmt$ through kinetic mixing, the new Yukawa interactions (defined in Eq.\,(\ref{lagrangian}) involving $e$, $\chi$ and $\phi_i$ ($i=2,\,4$) provide additional contribution to $(g-2)_{e}$.
+The details about $(g-2)_e$ have been discussed in Appendix \ref{Sec:g-2_ext}.
+In Fig.\,\ref{beta-mchi-sigma}, we have shown the allowed parameter space in $\beta^{L}_{e\chi}-M_{\chi}$ plane after demanding $\Delta{a}_e$ in $2\sigma$ range of experimental measurement.
+Moreover, for the same parameter space we have also shown the $3\sigma$ and $5 \sigma$ statistical significance of the charged fermion at the $e^{+}e^{-}$ linear collider.}